to-abhi-yadav/MyServiceManager/README.md

-# bigRiver
+# My Service Manager
-Big River Angular 7 Front-End
+Angular 7 Front-End interacts with a backend API written in Python

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli)